(Approx, ex-tax, all vintages)

 The Lodi AVA, part of the larger Central Valley wine region of California, is located directly east of San Francisco Bay between the cities of Sacramento and Stockton.
 The west of the region lies close to the edge of the Sacramento-San Joaquin Delta, while its eastern boundary runs parallel with the Sierra Foothills.

 Although quite a distance from the coast (the Pacific lies 70 miles/115km to the west), Lodi is blessed with a more moderate, Mediterranean-style climate than might be expected for somewhere this far inland.
-This is thanks to the many rivers which run through the AVA and the creeks, estuaries and ba ... more
+This is thanks to the many rivers which run through t ... more